joseph-a-levine/authoring/_older/january_2024.md

 Here is [the list of books I read in 2023](https://jablevine.com/older/2023_books), and here's [2022's list](https://jablevine.com/older/2022_books).
 Last year, I read 30 books in translation; this year, it was six, and three of those were by Kapuściński.
 My ratio skewed more towards non-fiction this year, with a few  interesting intermediate (**HHhH**, **Behind the Beautiful Forevers**, **Incest Diary**, all of Kapuściński).

 This list is shorter than last year's.
 Part of this is from a desire to count more accurately, or at least more consistently: I'm only counting cover-to-cover reads, books I feel that I saw in their entirety.
-This is partly in response to Holden Karnofsky's "[Reading books vs. engaging with them](https://www.cold-takes.com/reading-books-vs-engaging-with-them/)."
+In turn, *this* is partly in response to Holden Karnofsky's "[Reading books vs. engaging with them](https://www.cold-takes.com/reading-books-vs-engaging-with-them/)."
 Karnofsky claims what we call "reading" is inefficient and inaccurate,{% sidenote "tab-id" "The first table in that link." %} and advocates for a more roundabout path to gleaning knowledge from books.{% sidenote "abl" "The second table." %} His (implied) preferred efficient method of learning from a book in an area you aren't an expert in is to:

 > Read reviews/discussions of the book; locate the parts of the book they’re referencing, and read those parts carefully, independently checking footnotes, and referring back to other parts of the book for any unfamiliar terms.
 Write down who I think is being more fair; lay out the exact quotes that give the best evidence that my judgment is right.
 (But never read the whole book)